dasaptaerwin/Membuat-riset-anda-lebih-terbuka-dan-mudah-diakses/Abstrak.md

 Terdapat berbagai definisi yang pada dasarnya saling melengkapi.
 Berikut adalah beberapa diantaranya.

-Menurut [Wikipedia](https://en.wikipedia.org/wiki/Open_science), `Open science is the movement to make scientific research, data and dissemination accessible to all levels of an inquiring society, amateur or professional.
-It encompasses practices such as publishing open research, campaigning for open access, encouraging scientists to practice open notebook science, and generally making it easier to publish and communicate scientific knowledge.`
+Menurut [Wikipedia](https://en.wikipedia.org/wiki/Open_science), "Open science is the movement to make scientific research, data and dissemination accessible to all levels of an inquiring society, amateur or professional.
+It encompasses practices such as publishing open research, campaigning for open access, encouraging scientists to practice open notebook science, and generally making it easier to publish and communicate scientific knowledge."

+Menurut [Situs FOSTER Open Science](https://www.fosteropenscience.eu/content/what-open-science-introduction), "Open Science is about extending the principles of openness to the whole research cycle (see figure 1), fostering sharing and collaboration as early as possible thus entailing a systemic change to the way science and research is done."

 Menurut [Situs _The Open Science Project_](http://www.openscience.org/blog/?p=269) _open science_ mengusung tema: